merzann/v2_creative_spark_images_photography_shop/README.md

 ### Account Deletion Request Flow

 A two-step modal confirmation allows users to request account deletion while optionally submitting feedback.
 This is handled securely via POST requests.
+In additioin to the success message the user receives and automated email confirming the request has been rceived and will be processed within 48 hours.

 ### Order History Integration